HistoryThis section has been translated automatically.

 - Sulfonamides and derivatives

-Triggered by UV rays (UVB, UVA/PUVA) PUVA therapy and X-rays is well documented.
+Triggering by UV radiation (UVB, UVA/PUVA) PUVA therapy and X-rays is well documented.

-Drug-induced BP shows great clinical variability.
-It can appear as classical BP, as exanthema exsudativum multiforme or as bullous drug exanthema.
-The skin changes begin within weeks to months after the start of drug intake.
-The symptoms subside after discontinuation of the drug.
-The serological and immunofluorescence microscopic findings are unchanged compared to classic BP.
+Drug-induced BP shows great variability clinically.
+It may present as classic BP, exanthema exsudativum multiforme, or bullous drug exanthema.
+The skin lesions begin within weeks to months after the onset of drug use.
+Symptoms resolve after discontinuation of the drug.
+Serological and immunofluorescence microscopic findings are unchanged from classic BP.

-A genetic predisposition for the disease is associated with the haplotype HLA-DQB1*0301.
+Genetic predisposition to the disease is associated with the HLA-DQB1*0301 haplotype.

-Remarkable is the observation that a cerebral apoplex increases the incidence of bullous pemphigoid (Braun-Falco M 2018)
+Of note is the observation that cerebral apoplexy increases the incidence of bullous pemphigoid (Braun-Falco M 2018)

 ManifestationThis section has been translated automatically.